pymc-devs/pymc-examples/myst_nbs/case_studies/conditional-autoregressive-model.myst.md

 +++

 ## A few other warnings
 In `Stan`, there is an option to write a `generated quantities` block for sample generation.
-Doing the similar in pymc3, however, is not recommended.
+Doing the similar in pymc, however, is not recommended.

 Consider the following simple sample: